asyrjasalo/RESTinstance/README.md

 The first script installs it user-wide, thus it never requires `sudo` rights.

-If you are on Windows, using Pyenv might or might not be an option.
+If you are on Windows, using pyenv might or might not be an option.
 Regardless, you want to check [pyenv-win](https://github.com/pyenv-win/pyenv-win) instead.

 We test, develop, build and publish on Python 3.6.9, and use venvs as preferred: